MaartenGDev/learning-rust/README.md

 - https://doc.rust-lang.org/book/

 ## Practice files
-While following the courses and trying various combinations of concepts i have created a lot of test files.
+While following the courses and trying various combinations of concepts i have created various test files.
 These tests files were important to practice but clutter up the final program.
-This is why removed the files in the `master` branch, the files can now be found using the [practice-files tag](https://github.com/MaartenGDev/learning-rust/tree/practice-files).
+This is why the files have been removed in the `master` branch, the files can now be found using the [practice-files tag](https://github.com/MaartenGDev/learning-rust/tree/practice-files).

 ## Key concepts
 ### References